xiaoxiae/videos/04-perfect-graphs/DESCRIPTION.md

-The proof of the weak perfect graph theorem.
+A proof of the weak perfect graph theorem.

 ------------------